Tutoriel & patron | Sac banane en cuir - 2 tailles

 Sale price95,00 €

-• Large model : 1 skin of leather - 0.30 to 0.39 m² minimum area - approximately 0.8 mm thick (1.1 mm maximum thickness if lambskin or very soft leather).
+• Large model : 1 leather skin - 0.30 to 0.39 m² minimum surface area - approximately 0.8 mm thick (1.1 mm maximum thickness if lambskin or very soft leather).

 • Large model only : 1 zipper - Mesh width: 6 mm - Minimum length: 18 cm